Data Governance Act

 The Commission provided information on the Artificial Intelligence Act, the European digital identity proposal and the common EU toolbox for connectivity.

 The Lithuanian delegation presented its candidate for the forthcoming elections for the post of Deputy Secretary-General of the International Telecommunication Union (ITU).

-The incoming Portuguese presidency presented its work programme for the first half of 2021.
+As the last item, the incoming Slovenian presidency presented its work programme for the second half of 2021.